... include Standard Life (LSE: SL.) and Balfour Beatty (LSE: BBY).

-If you're looking for more opportunities in the oil and gas business, you might want to consult the the latest Motley Fool report, "How To Unearth Great Oil & Gas Shares", which should offer you some valuable help.
+Indeed, if oil and gas is the sector for you, the latest Motley Fool report, "How To Unearth Great Oil & Gas Shares" should offer you some valuable help.
 Click here to get your personal copy while it's free.

 David Kuo challenged his Motley Fool analysts to pinpoint the attractive sectors of 2012 -- and they delivered!
 Discover the industries they selected in this new Motley Fool guide -- "Top Sectors Of 2012" -- while it's still free!